Spectacular Insect Fossil Find in Eastern USA

 Illustration of a Typical Therizinosaur (Nothronychus)

-To view a model of a Therizinosaur (model of Nothronychus) you can visit the Everything Dinosaur website: Dinosaur Toys for Boys and Girls – Dinosaur Models
+To view a model of a therizinosaur (model of Nothronychus) and other strange dinosaurs you can visit the model section of the Everything Dinosaur website: Dinosaur and Prehistoric Animal Models.

 Nothronychus would have been up to 6 metres long and represents the first member of this group to be found outside Asia.
 Two partial specimens have been discovered in the western USA.
 Nothronychus means “sloth like claws”, as the scientists that named and described this animal thought that it resembled a ground sloth with its upright stance, big belly and enormous claws.